blokks/legacy-docs/docs outline.md

 ## Font properties
 By now your schedule should match the identity of your conference/festival a lot better.
 But you may have noticed that by changing `--blokks-default-font`, some of the `font-size` and `letter-spacing` properties are all messed up.
 Let’s fix this.🔧

-The bad news is, we cannot use custom properties to do this.
+The bad news is, we cannot use *Custom Properties* to do this.
 We need to target the text with CSS selectors.
-The good news is, it’s quite simple: *Right click* the text you want to change and select *Inspect element*.
+The good news is, it’s quite simple: *Right click* the text you want to change and select *Inspect*.
 This will open *Developer Tools* of your browser:

 ![Chrome Developer Tools](https://blokks.co/docs/images/devtools.png)